 The requirement of the notice was to remove from the land all the stored and accumulated items as shown in the 3 photographs attached to the notice.
 A site visit was made on 19 May 2014 and a number of photographs taken to show what progress had been made in complying with the notice.
 These photographs were shown at the Planning Committee on 4 June 2014 and members were told by officers that the owner of the site had been advised by the Council's Legal Section that if the notice was not complied with within 14 days from the date of the meeting, the Council would commence prosecution proceedings.
-The matter was again referred to committee in September 2014 when committee decided to defer prosecution for five months, since this time further clearing has continued to take place and the matter has been referred back to committee on a six monthly basis.
+The matter was again referred to committee in September 2014 when committee decided to defer prosecution for five months.

+Since this time further clearing has continued to take place and the matter has been referred back to committee on a six monthly basis.
 The matter was last reported back to committee for a further update on 31st August 2016 when it was once again resolved to defer any formal action.
+Following the Planning Committee on the 1st February 2017 it was again resolved to defer any action for 12 months.